PaulZC/Artemis_Global_Tracker/Documentation/GlobalTracker_FAQs/README.md

 - Tick the **TXINT** _Include_ checkbox.
 - Enter _1440_ in the TXINT value box.
 This sets the normal transmit interval to 1440 minutes (every 24 hours).
 - Tick the **GEOFNUM** _Include_ checkbox.
 - Enter _12_ in the GEOFNUM value box.
-This sets the number of geofences to 1 and the confidence to 95%.
+This sets the number of geofences to 1 and the confidence level to 2 (95%).
 See the [GEOFNUM definition](https://github.com/PaulZC/Artemis_Global_Tracker/tree/master/Documentation/Message_Format#geofnum-0x3a) for more details.
 - Tick the **GEOF1LAT** _Include_ checkbox.
 - Enter _55.0_ in the GEOF1LAT value box.
 This sets the geofence latitude to 55 degrees north.
 - Tick the **GEOF1LON** _Include_ checkbox.